Distant Object Localisation from Noisy Image Segmentation Sequences: Background

-Tracking multiple objects using multiple sensors has also been the focus of many of the more recent works, also using random finite set presentations, as covered in a survey by Da et al.~\cite{da2021recent}.
 In the multisensor context, the use of cameras has been slightly more common as well.
-However, in the multicamera scenario, the problem is inherently different from that of a single camera, due to the possibility of using the discrepancies between the multiple sensor locations.
+However, in the multicamera scenario, the problem is inherently different from that of a single camera, due to the possibility of using the discrepancies between the multiple sensor locations with simultaneous observations.
 Besides, the metrics in the literature have been focused on the 2D labels as with individual cameras~\cite{AMOSA2023126558}.

 Filter-based methods have also been applied to drone-based tasks, and benchmarks have been presented for localising human or vehicle targets based on separate views from multiple drones~\cite{zhu2020multi, Liu2023RobustMM}.
 The work by Liu and Zhang~\cite{liu2021vision} presents a very similar task to the one at hand, where objects such as cars were tracked and localised from drone-captured imagery with a combination of a neural network and a particle filter.
 However, the localisation was simplified by assuming a flat ground and a triangular relationship between the ground plane, the target, and the drone-based camera.
 In addition, the scale of the task is still very different from what is of interest in this study, meaning the range of multiple kilometres.